A Sufficient Statistic for Influence in Structured Multiagent Environments: Background

 \subsubsection{Beliefs}

 In contrast to regular MDPs, in a POMDP the agent cannot observe the state; it only observes the observations.
-However, the observations are not a Markovian signal: i.e., the last observation $\oAT{}{\ts}$ made by the agent does not provide the same amount of information (to predict the rewards and the future of the the process) as the \emph{action-observation history (AOH)}, the entire history of actions and observations $\aoHistAT{}{\ts}=\left(\aAT{}0,\oAT{}1,\dots,\aAT{}{\ts-1},\oAT{}{\ts}\right)$.
-This means that the agent needs to select its actions based on the history of observations.
+However, the observations are not a Markovian signal: i.e., the last observation $\oAT{}{\ts}$ made by the agent does not provide the same amount of information (to predict the rewards and the future of the process) as the \emph{action-observation history (AOH)}, the entire history of actions and observations $\aoHistAT{}{\ts}=\left(\aAT{}0,\oAT{}1,\dots,\aAT{}{\ts-1},\oAT{}{\ts}\right)$.
+This means that in general the agent needs to select its actions based on $\aoHistAT{}{\ts}$ in order to achieve optimal performance.

 Luckily, for a POMDP this history can be summarized compactly as a \emph{belief, }which is defined as the posterior probability distribution over states given the history: